neard/neard.github.io/src/_pages/doc/faq.md

 The error message explains himself why you have a warning icon when you want to switch version.<br />
 Please read [Apache compatibility table page](/modules/apache/#compatibility-table).

-## What is the default password for root user on MySQL / MariaDB ?
+## What is the default password for root user on MySQL / MariaDB?

 By default, there is no password for root user.

-## How to use MySQL and MariaDB simultaneously with PHP ?
+## How to use MySQL and MariaDB simultaneously with PHP?

 By default MySQL is started on port 3306 and MariaDB on port 3307.<br />
 Here is an example using PDO to access a database named `wordpress` installed on MySQL and MariaDB :